avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

 used to separate the data into strata (gender here) is a confounder, and we should probably not use the Mantel-Haenszel odds ratio.
 To test whether the odds ratios in the different strata are different, we can use a test called Tarone's test.
-To calculate Tarone's test, we can use functions from the "metafor" library.
+To calculate Tarone's test, we can use functions from the "metafor" package.
-To use this function, we first need to install the "metafor" R library (for instructions on how to install an R library, see `How to install an R library <./installr.html#how-to-install-an-r-library>`_).
+To use this function, we first need to install the "metafor" R package (for instructions on how to install an R package, see `How to install an R package <./installr.html#how-to-install-an-r-package>`_).
-Once you have installed the "metafor" R library, you can load the "metafor" R library by typing:
+Once you have installed the "metafor" R package, you can load the "metafor" R package by typing:

 .. highlight:: r